smirarab/binning/README.md

 Requirements
 ==========
 The current pipeline has been developed and used only on Linux.
 It should run on all nix platforms.
-The current pipeline mostly uses a Condor cluster for running jobs on distributed systems in parallel.
+The current pipeline uses a Condor cluster for running jobs on distributed systems in parallel.
 However, changing the pipeline to work with other clusters should be relatively straight-forward.
+Also, if you don't have a cluster, you can use the pipeline to build command files that can be run in serial.

 The following are required.